nialljmiller/summer-school-2026-labs/content/monday/lab-3.md

 File → Download → Comma Separated Values (.csv)
 ```

-Save the file — you'll upload it into the notebook using the file upload button in the first cell.
+Save the file -- you'll upload it into the notebook using the file upload button in the first cell.

 ### What the notebook does

 The notebook reads the crowd-sourced grid and produces two detection map plots (photometric and RV), coloured by stellar mass with age annotated on each point.
 Horizontal threshold lines show the minimum detectable amplitude for each instrument and campaign length.
 Stars above a line are detectable; stars below are not.

-The parameters block near the top of the notebook lets you change instrument names, noise floors ($\sigma_0$), and campaign lengths — the threshold lines update when you rerun the cell.
+The parameters block near the top of the notebook lets you change instrument names, noise floors ($\sigma_0$), and campaign lengths -- the threshold lines update when you rerun the cell.

 ### What to look for

 The y-axis is logarithmic.
 The steep drop in amplitude towards red $J-K_s$ (K and M dwarfs) is immediately visible.
-The key result: below roughly $0.6\,M_\odot$ every threshold line sits above the stellar amplitude — these stars are currently inaccessible regardless of how long you observe.
+What masses can we realistically use this technique for? (https://arxiv.org/abs/1103.0702)

 {{< details title="Discussion questions" closed="true" >}}

 - Which stars in your grid sit above the TESS 1-sector threshold?
 Which need the full Kepler mission?
 - Which are accessible to ESPRESSO in a single night?
 Which need a multi-week campaign?
-- What does this tell you about the systematic bias in real asteroseismic catalogues — why the C–D diagram has been populated only for FGK dwarfs so far?
+- What does this tell you about the systematic bias in real asteroseismic catalogues? (https://arxiv.org/abs/2403.16333v1)
 - For stars where asteroseismology is detectable, how does the age precision from $\Delta\nu + \delta\nu_{02}$ compare to what you could infer from the CMD in Lab 2?
-- The first solar-like oscillation detection in a K5 dwarf ($\epsilon$ Indi, $J-K_s \approx 0.75$) required 6 consecutive half-nights with ESPRESSO on the VLT.
+- One of the first solar-like oscillation detection in a K5 dwarf ($\epsilon$ Indi, $J-K_s \approx 0.75$) (https://arxiv.org/abs/2403.16333) required 6 consecutive half-nights with ESPRESSO on the VLT.
 Where does it land on your plot?
+- What might make this a "best case scenario" study?
+What have we not considered?
 {{< /details >}}

-## Bonus Step — What actually matters for wobbly stars?
+## Bonus Step -- What actually matters for wobbly stars?

-Lab 2 showed you that changing the atmospheric boundary condition (`atm_T_tau_relation`) and the mixing length parameter ($\alpha_\mathrm{MLT}$) visibly shifts a star's track on the HR diagram and CMD.
-Here you will ask: *do those same changes affect seismic observables?*
+Lab 2 showed you that changing the atmospheric boundary condition (`atm_T_tau_relation`) and the mixing length parameter ($\alpha_\mathrm{MLT}$) visibly shifts a star's track on the HR diagram and CMD (https://arxiv.org/pdf/2303.09596).
+Here you will ask: *by how much do those same changes affect seismic observables?*

-The answer matters because if $\Delta\nu$ and $\delta\nu_{02}$ are insensitive to surface physics, they give more trustworthy ages than CMD position — the seismic signal comes from the core, not the atmosphere.
+The answer matters because if $\Delta\nu$ and $\delta\nu_{02}$ are insensitive to surface physics, they give more trustworthy ages than CMD position -- the seismic signal comes from the core, not the atmosphere.
+This does not mean they are completely immune to surface physics, we are investigating just how robust these observables are.

 ### Setup

 Keep your Lab 3 mass.
-Run a small grid varying one parameter at a time, recording seismic and photometric values at the same target age (use 1 Gyr if your model reaches it, otherwise the closest available):
+Run a small grid varying one parameter at a time, recording seismic and photometric values at the same target ages like before:

 **Vary the atmospheric boundary condition** (fix $\alpha_\mathrm{MLT} = 1.8$):